 This is one exclusive club.
 I bet it is the most exclusive club in any amusement park in the world.
 Membership at the California park comes with dues that include $25,000 down and $10,000 a year.
 If you can get access to Walt Disney World’s Club 33, the cost is thought to be even higher at $33,000 down and $15,000 annually.

 Membership does have its benefits.
-You get 5 VIP tours each year, and 50 single day passes.
+You get 5 VIP tours each year, and 50 single-day passes.
 As well as Annual Passes for your party.
 If I lived near the Disney World Parks in Orlando and could join, I would consider it.
 Especially if I was a family man.
 I just enjoy going to Disney that much.

 About 20 minutes later, my host arrived and then we were led to the dining area.
 You are informed as a guest before you arrive of some of the rules of the club.
-Most have to do with privacy of other guests, and no video allowed inside.
+Most have to do with the privacy of other guests, and no video is allowed inside.
 You may take a photo of your host or they of you, and the staff may take a photo for you, but only in certain areas that are controlled to protect the privacy of others.
-One such location is the staircase to the upstairs area where the club’s hostess offered to take a photo of myself, and my host.
+One such location is the staircase to the upstairs area where the club’s hostess offered to take a photo of myself and my host.
 I politely declined.
 But I did inquire about another photo location and she pointed it out on our short tour that followed before seating us in the dining area.

-The club has a private jazz bar, and a balcony where guests and members can watch the fireworks and view Fantasmic.
+The club has a private jazz bar and a balcony where guests and members can watch the fireworks and view Fantasmic.
 There is also a small shop where you can purchase Club 33 gifts and select merchandise only available in the private shopping rooms.

 You are provided menus that outline options for a 5-course meal that follows.
-The food was outstanding and to the level you would expect at a fine country club or private club at this level.
+The food was outstanding and to the level, you would expect at a fine country club or private club at this level.

 Membership is limited and exclusive, so it may well benefit you to find another member and ask for recommendations on amending your method of approach for the best results.

-After the amazing meal, and a business meeting unlike any other I can remember.
-I headed back into the park with a meeting to follow up with the business owner the following week for next steps on their project.
+After an amazing meal, and a business meeting unlike any other I can remember.
+I headed back into the park with a meeting to follow up with the business owner the following week for the next steps on their project.
 I think they enjoyed that I liked and appreciated the club, but did not lose my mind over it.
 Or I did not let it overwhelm me.